Tilly Edinger: Later life

-On May 11, 1940, she arrived in New York, where almost immediately after, she moved to Massachusetts to take a position at the Harvard Museum of Comparative Zoology, where she published her second seminal work, The Evolution of the Horse Brain in 1948, three years after becoming a citizen of the U.S. She took leave from Harvard for the 1944–1945 academic year to be a professor of comparative anatomy at Wellesley College, a position she resigned after her hearing deteriorated severely.
+On May 11, 1940, she arrived in New York and soon after moved to Massachusetts to take a position at the Harvard Museum of Comparative Zoology, where she published her second seminal work, The Evolution of the Horse Brain in 1948, three years after becoming a citizen of the U.S. She took leave from Harvard for the 1944–1945 academic year to be a professor of comparative anatomy at Wellesley College, a position she resigned after her hearing deteriorated severely.
 Edinger's work on fossil horse brains showed that evolution was a branching process, as structures could evolve independently, such as the large forebrain found in advanced mammals.
 This challenged the prevailing theory of the time, anagenesis, and led to the modern understanding of cladogenesis.
 In 1963 and 1964, Edinger was elected the president of the Society of Vertebrate Paleontology, reflecting her prominence in the field.
-Tilly bones, thickened bones on the vertebral columns of some fish species, are named in honor of her.
+Tilly bones, thickened bones on the vertebral columns of some fish species, are named in her honor.

 During her time in Cambridge, Edinger would often return to Frankfurt to visit, as she was very loyal to her hometown for presenting her with an honorary degree.
-Tilly Edinger retired at sixty-seven.
-She worked at the Museum of Comparative Zoology for twenty-five years upon retirement she continued to serve as an advisor and continued with her writing.
-On May 27, 1967, while planning to visit Frankfurt again, due to her deafness, she was unaware of an oncoming vehicle and was fatally struck and killed.
+Edinger retired at sixty-seven.
+She worked at the Museum of Comparative Zoology for twenty-five years.
+Upon retirement she served as an advisor at the MCZ and continued with her writing.
+On May 27, 1967, while crossing a street in Cambridge, she was unaware of an oncoming vehicle and was fatally struck and killed.

 Education

 Her early education was provided by several governesses, many of whom taught in both French and English - a quality that proved to serve her well later in life.
 Her first formal schooling was at Frankfurt's all-girls' high school, known as the Schiller-Schule.
-Her father was unapproving of her following in his footsteps with taking an interest in neurology as he did not believe women belonged in science.
-Nevertheless, he later used his respected position in the scientific community to assist in finding strong connections to help further her career.
-Consequently, matriculating at Heidelberg University and the University of Munich in 1916, where she remained until 1918.
+Her father did not approve of her following in his footsteps in neurology as he did not believe women belonged in science.
+Nevertheless, he later used his position in the scientific community to assist in finding connections to help further her career.
+Consequently, she matriculated from Heidelberg University and the University of Munich in 1916, where she remained until 1918.
+This was a time when women were stating to be admitted to universities in Germany.
 She initially studied zoology but switched to paleontology in which she was much happier.
 The classes she took in zoology, geology, psychology and paleontology allowed her to take her interest in neurology and relate it to geological evidence, later building the foundations of paleoneurology.
-Despite Edinger's education, her mother still saw her field as nothing more than simply a hobby.
-She began her doctoral studies at the University of Frankfurt that year.
-Her study of the brain of Nothosaurus, a Triassic marine reptile, earned her a PhD in natural philosophy in 1921 and was the topic of her first publication.
-After completing her Ph.D., she went on to perform more research in paleontology part-time and was a curator of fossil vertebrates for Senckenberg Museum.
+Despite Edinger's education, her mother still saw her studies as nothing more than a hobby.
+She began her doctoral studies at the University of Frankfurt.
+Her study of the brain of Nothosaurus, a Triassic marine reptile, earned her a Ph.D. in natural philosophy in 1921 and was the topic of her first publication.
+After completing her Ph.D., she carried out more research in paleontology part-time and was a curator of fossil vertebrates for Senckenberg Museum.